KeckObservatory/p-squared/docs/build.rst

 Build and Release Procedure
 ---------------------------

+* LOARtoPP.py is run as kcron on vm-hqcronserver.

 Frontend
 ^^^^^^^^
 While as webdev@vm-www3build navigate to ``path/to/project`` and enter the command ``npm run build``.